rimshaTest/CS4530-Spring-2026/Activities/Module02 Activity.md

 ## Activity: Test-Driven Development

 This activity is intended to supplement the CS4530 lecture on test-driven development.

-Start by downloading and unpacking the [starter Code]({{ site.baseurl }}{% link Activities/module-02-tdd-transcript-activity.zip %})
+You will need to have already completed the development environment setup for the class.

 ### Steps
-The slides for module 2 list a number of decisions that were made in the negotiations with the client.
-However, the tests in `transcriptService.test.ts` do not check all of those decisions.

-1. Review the decisions listed on the slides for this lecture, and identify at least 3 decisions that are not addressed by `transcriptService.test.ts`, or are themselves ambiguous and require further negotiation.
-Also identify at least two tests that are included in `transcriptService.test.ts` that make assumptions about the system that are not justified by the decisions listed on the slides.
-2. You need to write a comment above the identified test explaining what was missing, and then write a corrective test to, verify/validate for the missing issue with appropriate documentation.
-3. Run your tests in this repository, and identify which of the conditions are not satisfied by the existing code.
-(Your tests need not be exhaustive, and you need not attempt to fix the bugs you uncover.)
-4. Create a file named `module02.test.ts` containing the conditions you identified, the tests you wrote, and the results.
+1. Download and unpack the [starter Code](https://github.com/neu-se/transcript-service/archive/refs/tags/s26-module2.zip)
+2. Run `npm install` inside the directory that is created when you unzip the download.
+3. Check that every member of the group can run

+    ```
+    npx vitest --run src/types.spec.ts
+    ```

+    and see one failing and one succeeding test.

+4. Check that every member of the group can run

+    ```
+    npx vitest --run src/transcript.service.spec.ts
+    ```

+    and see five passing tests.

+5. Check that every member of your group can see the ESLint error in `src/transcript.service.ts`.
+Discuss how to fix the error.

+6. Write down two testable behaviors for the `addGrade` function corresponding to the condition of satisfaction that “the user can add a new grade for an existing student.”
+These should be written as `it("<testable beahvior>", () => {})` in `src/transcript.service.spec.ts`.

+7. Come up with at least two ways in which the `addGrade` function isn't completely specified by the conditions of satisfaction given in lecture.
+Document these as comments in `src/transcript.service.spec.ts`.

+8. Add Vitest tests to your testable behaviors in `src/transcript.service.spec.ts`.
+(There should be at least four new tests for `addGrade` at this point.)

-When you are done, submit your work as required by your instructor (check the Canvas asssignment for details, if assigned).
-This may vary from section to section.
+9. When you are done, submit the modified `src/transcript.service.spec.ts` file as required by your instructor.

 ### Grading Rubric: